kwonus/AV-Engine/README.md

 ### Development Roadmap

-AV-Console is available as of February 2024.
-This implementation is depicted in Figure 4-1.
+AV-Console has been available since February 2024.
+This module is for testing.
+Its implementation is depicted in Figure 4-1.

 ![](AVX-Roadmap-2023.png)

-**Figure 4-1**: Initial availability of AV-Console is in Q1/2024 [revision #4214; this console-app is a build-it-yourself release]
+**Figure 4-1**: Initial availability of AV-Console was in Q1/2024 [revision #4214; this console-app is a build-it-yourself release]

-AV-Bible (Windows desktop [WPF] application) will be available in the Microsoft Store before the end of 2024.
-That release will gut the existing search engine of AV-Bible-2021 (pre-release MSI version is available now, upon request).
-The refactored 2024 version of AV-Bible-2024 includes a fully functional implementation of AVX-Framework.
-Figure 4-2, identifies the roadmap of releases release for 2024 and 2025.
+AV-Bible (Windows desktop [WPF] application) will eventually be available in the Microsoft Store.
+A refactored AV-Bible-2024 was released in experimental form in 2024 as an "XCOPY" installation.
+With minor documentation updates and an actual Windows installer, it is expected to be released as AV-Bible-2025 in Q1/2025.
+AV-Bible includes a fully functional implementation of AVX-Framework.
+AV-Word also saw a limited release in 2024, but it was released as "AV-Bible-Addin for Microsoft Word".
+Its installer will be bundled with the AV-Bible-2025 release.
+Figure 4-2, identifies the preliminary roadmap of releases, but the digram has not been fully updated to the updated release names.

 ![](AVX-Roadmap-2024.png)